 Height and Weight: 4’0″ and 70 pounds

-Distinguishing Characteristics: White Female, Blonde hair, Hazel eyes, Tricia has previously broken her wrist and has also fractured her skull, she had a distinctive gap between her upper front teeth in 1982
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Hazel eyes, Tricia has previously broken her wrist and has also fractured her skull, she had a distinctive gap between her upper front teeth in 1982

 Clothing/Jewelry Description: A blue long sleeved sweater, blue jeans, and brown shoes